 The trail continued climbing another 2000 feet over five miles, before a dip and a shorter climb, followed by a bit of a roller coaster down to meet with CA 2.
 Along the way, the trail passed the Acorn Trail, which provides a direct route to Wrightwood, provided one is willing to hike a very steep trail: 2300 feet down over 2.3 miles.
-The trail also passed by a few ski slopes, and water ponds presumably used for snowmaking.
+The trail also passed by a few ski slopes and water ponds presumably used for snowmaking.

 Quoi fell behind a bit, but caught up with me when I stopped at a campground with pit toilets to use the facilities.
 (And, after I waited a very long time at the bench at the Acorn trailhead.)
 Apparently, she had been delayed by seeing her first deer on the trail, and then a coyote.
 (Lucky her, all I get are lizards and rattlesnakes!)

 We got to the trailhead at CA 2 at 2:20, and we were able to immediately get a ride into town, cramming into the back seat of a pickup truck that had already stopped to pick up another hiker, Smiley.
 (Thanks again for the ride, Gary!)
 We got dropped off at the hardware store in Wrightwood, which is a sort of base-of-operations for hikers in town.
 There’s a hiker registry there, and you get a free PCT pin if you sign the log.
 They also hold packages, and have an area outside with a picnic table and several porta-potties that hikers can use.
 Finally, they have a list of trail angels who are potentially available to put up hikers for the night.
 (Wrightwood takes good care of PCT hikers.)
 Quoi had contacted trail angels in town a few days ago, so we already had that taken care of.

 The hardware store also has a very limited selection of hiker food and gear.
 I looked around, on the off chance they’d have a sack I could use for my tent, though it didn’t surprise me that they didn’t.
 They did give me a plastic bag, though, so I at least have something now.

-Also at the hardware store while we were there were Sparky, Ghost Hiker, Trooper, and Jay, and a section hiker, Tater, who was out for a short 5-day section from Cajon Pass to wherever he could hike to past that.
+Also at the hardware store were there were Sparky, Ghost Hiker, Trooper, and Jay, and a section hiker, Tater, who was out for a short 5-day section from Cajon Pass to wherever he could hike to past that.
 Tater is planning on thru-hiking a trail, most likely the PCT next year, and we wound up having a discussion about the Appalachian Trail, which he was considering as well.

 At one point, I wondered at what time the hardware store closed, to see if it made sense to go get dinner and leave my pack there until I was done.
 I didn’t have to wonder too long: one of the employees gave us a five minute warning that they were closing, and we needed to get our stuff outside the gate before they shut it.
 Quoi was still packing her food, so I helped her with that (and also with eating the strawberries, which weren’t able to eat themselves).